-A returned to Country C to live on Date F. A relinquished his lawful permanent residence ("expatriated") on Date G, retroactively effective as of Date F. On the date A submitted his ruling request, his net worth exceeded the applicable threshold set forth in section 877(a)(2)(B) of the Code.
+A was born on Date B in Country C. A came to the United States and became a lawful permanent resident in Year E. A relinquished her lawful permanent residence ("expatriated") on Date D. On the date A submitted her ruling request, her net worth exceeded the applicable threshold set forth in section 877(a)(2)(B) of the Code.

-Section 877 generally provides that a citizen who loses U.S. citizenship or a U.S. longterm resident who ceases to be taxed as a lawful permanent resident (individuals who "expatriate") within the 10-year period immediately preceding the close of the taxable year will be taxed on U.S. source income (as modified by section 877(d)) for such taxable year, unless such loss did not have for one if its principal purposes the avoidance of U.S. taxes.
+Section 877 generally provides that a citizen who loses U.S. citizenship or a U.S. long-term resident who ceases to be taxed as a lawful permanent resident (individuals who "expatriate") within the 10-year period immediately preceding the close of the taxable year will be taxed on U.S. source income (as modified by section 877(d)) for such taxable year, unless such loss did not have for one if its principal purposes the avoidance of U.S. taxes.
 Sections 2107 and 2501(a)(3) provide special estate and gift tax regimes, respectively, for individuals who expatriate with a principal purpose to avoid U.S. taxes.